 Instructions

-• Preheat oven to 350F, spray a 9x13 casserole dish with some non stick spray.
+• Preheat the oven to 350F, spray a 9x13 casserole dish with some nonstick cooking spray.

 • Layer the frozen fruit in the bottom of the dish.